Recipient(s) will receive an email with a link to 'Coronavirus Disease 2019 (COVID-19)' and will have access to the topic for 7 days.

 A novel (new) coronavirus (originally named "2019-nCoV," now officially coronavirus 2 [SARS-CoV-2]) caused the coronavirus disease COVID-19.

-SARS-CoV-2 is related to bat coronaviruses and to other Severe Acute Respiratory Syndrome (SARS) coronaviruses.
+Related to bat coronaviruses and to other Severe Acute Respiratory Syndrome (SARS) coronaviruses

 Believed to evolve in animals; some strains of coronaviruses cause illness in people and others primarily infect animals, including camels, cats, and bats

 Virology: SARS-CoV-2 is a positive-sense single stranded RNA virus (+ssRNA), a betacoronavirus belonging to the same subgenus as the virus responsible for the severe acute respiratory syndrome (SARS) and the virus causing the Middle East respiratory syndrome (MERS).
 The SARS-CoV-2 virus uses the angiotensin-converting enzyme 2 (ACE-2) receptor for cellular entry.